Health Benefits Of Garlic Oil, Side Effects, And How To Use It

 One trigger of alopecia that can be corrected is a nutritional deficiency (2).

 Supplementing them in your diet is the easiest way to stimulate hair growth.
 Spinach, broccoli, and garlic pods are rich in these micronutrients.
-Thus, eating garlic or applying garlic oil can prevent hair loss (2), (3).
+Scientific studies suggest eating garlic or applying garlic oil can prevent hair loss (2), (3).

-Aromatherapy with garlic oil is also a good option.
-It can improve blood circulation in your scalp.
+You can also use garlic for hair growth.
+Massaging with garlic oil may improve blood circulation to your scalp encouraging healthier growth.
 Due to its phytochemical composition, garlic oil exerts antibacterial activity as well.
 You can apply it directly to your scalp or crush a few garlic pods and mix them with yogurt to use as a mask (3).

 2. Effective Remedy For Skin Diseases And Wounds